tlamart/trumpornot/README.md

 - `POST /api/posts` (requires header `x-extension-key`)
 - `GET /api/daily`

+## Configuration

+- `EXTENSION_API_KEY`: API key for the Firefox extension (required for POST requests)
+- `ADMIN_PAGE_KEY`: API key for admin endpoints (defaults to `EXTENSION_API_KEY`)
+- `PORT`: Backend port (default: 3000, Docker: 8080)

+For production, set these securely via environment variables or in `docker-compose.yml`.

 ## Notes

 - Keep `EXTENSION_API_KEY` non-default in real usage.
 - Current extension extraction targets single-post pages and may need updates if X DOM changes.
+- For VPS deployment, consider using Nginx as a reverse proxy or enabling HTTPS on port 8080.
+- SQLite database (`backend/data.db`) is persisted in Docker and should be backed up regularly.